AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/text-input.md

 *   **User-friendly**: Text input fields are simple and easy to use, making it easy for users to enter and edit text.

 *   **Flexibility**: Text input fields can be used to collect a wide range of information, from short, single-line text entries to longer, multi-line text entries.

-*   **Validation**: Text input fields can be configured to validate the input, such as checking that the input is in the correct format or that it meets certain requirements.

-*   **Accessibility**: Text input fields can be configured to be more accessible by adding appropriate labels, hints, and error messages and by providing keyboard shortcuts.

-*   **Reusability**: Text input fields can be reused throughout the application and can be configured to meet the specific needs of the application.

-*   **Mobile-friendly**: Text input fields are responsive and can be used on mobile devices and other small screens.

-In short, text input fields are a fundamental element of Adaptive Forms, widely used to collect different types of data from users, they are simple, flexible, and can be configured to validate inputs, improve accessibility and be reusable.

 ## Version and Compatibility {#version-and-compatibility}